stevequinn/photoborder/README.md

-  -h, --help            show this help message and exit -e, --exif            print photo exif data on the border -p, --palette         Add colour palette to the photo border

-Made for fun and to solve a little problem.
+  -h, --help            show this help message and exit -e, --exif            print photo exif data on the border -p, --palette         Add colour palette to the photo border -t, --border_type     Border Type: p for polaroid, s for small, m for medium, l for large Made for fun and to solve a little problem.
 ```